-The Germantown to Life Sciences Center Breezeway connects Germantown Town Center to the Life Sciences Center and consists of separated bike lanes in Germantown and sidepaths along Great Seneca Highway and Key West Avenue.
+The Germantown to Life Sciences Center Breezeway connects Middlebrook Road to the City of Rockville and consists of separated bike lanes in Germantown and sidepaths along Great Seneca Highway and Key West Avenue.
 Major infrastructure projects include:

 • New bridge on Dorsey Mill Road.